1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 - `robots` : Set to **false** to add page Disallow entry in robots.txt.
 Check [robots.txt](https://1bl4z3r.github.io/hermit-V2/robots.txt)
 - `noIndex` : When set to true, the page has ___noindex, nofollow, noarchive___ (unless specified by `denyRobots` added to robots meta tag.
 Else, robots tag will have ___index, follow___ (unless specified by `allowRobots`)
 - `keywords` : Specify keywords for your article.
 It will be used to populate[ Structured Data Site names schema](https://developers.google.com/search/docs/appearance/site-names)
+- `readTime` : Toggle Reading time for articles. *Note: This setting was moved from `hugo.toml` to page frontmatter to allow you to individually configure if the read time is shown on a page-by-page basis.*

 ### Last Modified Date